Osteoporosis is a disease in which bones become fragile and more likely to break (fracture).

 Brittle, fragile bones can be caused by anything that makes your body destroy too much bone, or keeps your body from making enough new bone.
 As you age, your body may reabsorb calcium and phosphate from your bones instead of keeping these minerals in your bones.
 This makes your bones weaker.

 Osteoporosis is a condition that leads to loss of bone mass.
 From the outside, osteoporotic bone is shaped like normal bone.
 However, the inside of the bones becomes more porous during the aging process due to the loss of calcium and phosphate.
 The loss of these minerals makes the bones more prone to fracture even during routine activities, like walking, standing, or bathing.
 Often, a person will sustain a fracture before becoming aware of the presence of the disease.
 Prevention is the best measure for treating osteoporosis, by eating a recommended balanced diet including foods with sufficient amounts of calcium, phosphorous, and vitamin D. In addition, maintaining a regular exercise program as approved by your health care provider will help to keep the bones strong.
-Various medications can be used as part of the treatment for osteoporosis and should be discussed thoroughly with your health care provider.
+Various medicines can be used as part of the treatment for osteoporosis and should be discussed thoroughly with your health care provider.

 A major risk is not having enough calcium to build new bone tissue.
 It is important to eat enough high-calcium foods.
 You also need vitamin D, because it helps your body absorb calcium.
 Your bones may become brittle and more likely to fracture if: